textadventures/quest/tutorial/text_formatting.md

 Up to Quest 5.3, you can also temporarily override colour using a "color" tag, for example:

-     This text is the current foreground colour, but &lt;color color="red"&gt;this is red&lt;/color&gt;.
+     This text is the current foreground colour, but <color color="red">this is red</color>.

 The "color" tag is not supported as of Quest 5.4, as all output is now plain HTML.
 This means you can use "span" tags with in-line CSS styles to set the colour of a range of text instead.